What Are Snap-in Dentures?

-In all-on-4 dental implants, 4 small titanium posts are placed into tiny holes drilled into the jawbone.
+In 4-on-1 full mouth dental implants (also known as full mouth dental implants, full arch dental implants, all-on-X, teeth in a day), 4 small titanium posts are placed into tiny holes drilled into the jawbone.
 On top of the implants, connectors called abutments hold the artificial teeth, called a bridge, in place.
-All-on-4 dental implants allow a person to have a full arch of teeth—12 to 14 teeth—replaced by using only 4 dental implants per arch.
+4-on-1 dental implants allow a person to have a full arch of teeth—12 to 14 teeth—replaced by using only 4 dental implants per arch.

-In contrast to snap-on dentures, All-on-4 dental implants are a permanent solution to tooth loss that functions just like natural teeth.
+In contrast to snap-on dentures, full mouth dental implants are a permanent solution to tooth loss that functions just like natural teeth.
 They also replicate the look and feel of natural teeth.
-Unlike snap-on dentures, All-on-4 dental implants are permanent and never removed.
-All-on-4 dental implants require little specialized care and need only the same dental hygiene as natural teeth.
+Unlike snap-on dentures, full mouth dental implants are permanent and never removed.
+Full mouth dental implants require little specialized care and need only the same dental hygiene as natural teeth.

-Because All-on-4 dental implants completely replicate the look, fit, and function of natural teeth, you can expect the following benefits:
+Because full mouth dental implants completely replicate the look, fit, and function of natural teeth, you can expect the following benefits:

 - Improved diet.
-Because All-on-4 dental implants restore your bite force to normal, you can eat anything you want.
+Because full mouth dental implants restore your bite force to normal, you can eat anything you want.
 There’s no need to eliminate hard, chewing, or tough foods from your diet.

 - Restored speech.
-All-on-4 dental implants fit your mouth like your natural teeth, making enunciation easier.
+Full mouth dental implants fit your mouth like your natural teeth, making enunciation easier.

 - Improved confidence and more enjoyable socialization.
-All-on-4s will never slip out of place.
+Full mouth dental implants will never slip out of place.
 They’re firmly secured into the jawbone and the visible crowns are permanently attached to the implants.
 All other people will see is your smile.

 - Healthy facial bones.
 Toothless causes bone loss in the area of the missing tooth, which in turn weakens the surrounding bone structure.
 A sagging facial appearance can be the result.
 Dental implants stop bone resorption because they work just like natural tooth roots and restore normal facial contour.

-All-on-4 dental implants are more durable than snap-in dentures and far more durable than traditional dentures.
-The visible part of All-on-4 implants, the bridge, is made of zirconia, a strong, long-lasting material that won’t crack, break, or stain.
+Full mouth dental implants are more durable than snap-in dentures and far more durable than traditional dentures.
+The visible part of full arch dental implants, the bridge, is made of zirconia, which is a strong, long-lasting material that won’t crack, break, or stain.
 In contrast, snap-in dentures are made of acrylic which is prone to breakage and discoloration over time.
-All-on-4 dental implants do not require replacement over time, unlike regular dentures or snap-in dentures.
+Full mouth dental implants do not require replacement over time, unlike regular dentures or snap-in dentures.

-All-on-4 dental implants offer comfort that can’t be matched by snap-in dentures or traditional dentures.
-All-on-4 dental implants are more comfortable because they don’t press or rub onto your gum tissues.
-All-on-4 teeth look like natural healthy teeth, whereas snap-in dentures are bulky and can cause friction against delicate oral tissues.
+Full mouth dental implants offer comfort that can’t be matched by snap-in dentures or traditional dentures.
+Full mouth dental implants are more comfortable because they don’t press or rub onto your gum tissues.
+Full mouth teeth look like natural healthy teeth, whereas snap-in dentures are bulky and can cause friction against delicate oral tissues.

-However, the day-to-day wearing experience with snap-in dentures is less comfortable than All-on-4s.
+However, the day-to-day wearing experience with snap-in dentures is less comfortable than full mouth dental implants.
 Because they’re made of bulky removable acrylic, snap-on dentures can cause friction against gum tissues, leading to sore spots.
-Furthermore, while snap-on dentures are more stable than traditional dentures, they are considerably less stable than all-on-4 implants.
+Furthermore, while snap-on dentures are more stable than traditional dentures, they are considerably less stable than full mouth implants.

-All-on-4 dental implants are made of zirconia, a biofriendly and durable substance that feels and looks like natural teeth.
-With All-on-4 dental implants, the bridge of prosthetic teeth is permanently and securely attached to the dental implants.
+4-on-1 dental implants are made of zirconia, a biofriendly and durable substance that feels and looks like natural teeth.
+With 4-on-1 dental implants, the bridge of prosthetic teeth is permanently and securely attached to the dental implants.
 There is no slippage and no rubbing.

 The national average expense of snap-in dentures runs between $8,000 and $12,000 per arch.
 Every 5 years replacement teeth are required.
 Replacement snap-in dentures cost between $2,500 and $5,000 per arch.

-All-on-four dental implants have a national average cost of $25,000-$40,000 for each arch.
-However, because we specialize in this procedure and our oral surgeons have placed over 5,000 arches, at America’s First Dental Implant Centers, we offer an all-inclusive rate of $14,950 for each all-on-4 arch.
+4-on-1 Full Arch dental implants have a national average cost of $25,000-$40,000 for each arch.
+However, because we specialize in this procedure and our oral surgeons have placed over 5,000 arches, at America’s First Dental Implant Centers, we offer an all-inclusive rate of $14,950 for each full arch.